jaskaran192005/AI_Resume_Parser/README.md

-🚀 Resume Parser App | Pinnacle Labs Internship
+🚀 Resume Parser App

-A smart resume parsing web application developed as part of my internship at Pinnacle Labs.
+A smart resume parsing web application.
 It extracts key candidate information from PDF/DOCX resumes using NLP and AI.

 🛠 Technologies Used